Whether you’re going to be renting a furnished or unfurnished apartment, you’re going to be paying for utilities in Germany.

-In some cases, you only pay the landlord a KaltMiete (literally cold rent), which means that you need to arrange for any of the utilities that you want to make use of yourself.
+In some cases, you only pay the landlord a Kaltmiete (literally cold rent), or your apartment is completely unfurnished, which means that you need to arrange for any of the utilities that you want to make use of yourself.
 This means that you need to look for an electricity provider, a water provider and, if your new home still needs it, a gas provider.
 Additionally, you’ll be free to select an internet provider as well!

 If you’re able to select an electricity provider yourself, you might be able to save yourself some money!
 These days, selecting a new power provider is an easy process that usually takes place online.
-You can use a website such as Check24.de to compare electricity providers based on your home’s address.
+You can use a website such as Verifox and Check24 to compare electricity providers based on your home’s address.

 The major advantage of selecting your own provider is that most providers offer juicy cashback or discounts (Sofortbonus) if you switch providers.
 In this way, it makes sense to check for a new provider every year, as the bonuses almost always mean you save money.

-Here are some useful stats and terminology to help you with through the buzz of finding a new provider.
+Here’re some useful stats and terminology to help you find a new provider.